waleedhkhan/waleed.de/src/about.md

   6 year old me, probably watching tv.
 {% endsidenote %}

 In 2005, I got my first gig to build a large web portfolio for a film production company.
-They need a backend to manage a large video library and showcase it on their website.
+They needed a backend to manage a large video library and showcase it on their website.
 As the only developer, I used Joomla as a content management system and had to learn it fast while improving my programming & product development skills.

 Dealing with a large open-source codebase like Joomla was a pain.
 But at the same time, it gave me a lot of insights on how to navigate around complexity and focus on the outcome without knowing every single bit about the system.